sherwinee/tp/docs/DeveloperGuide.md

 * 2a.
 File path is invalid or file does not exist.

     * 2a1.
 System displays an error message.

       Use case ends.

 * 2b.
 File format is not VCF.

     * 2b1.
 System displays an error message.

       Use case ends.

-* 3a.
-Some VCF entries are missing required fields.

-    * 3a1.
-System reports the contacts with missing fields Use case ends.

 * 4a.
 Some contacts have invalid data.

     * 4a1.
 System skips invalid contacts.
     * 4a2.
 System continues importing valid contacts.
     * 4a3.
 System reports the contacts with errors in the result message.

       Use case resumes from step 5.

 * 4b.
 Some contacts are duplicates of existing contacts.

     * 4b1.
 System skips duplicate contacts.
     * 4b2.
 System continues importing non-duplicate contacts.
     * 4b3.
 System reports the duplicate entries in the result message.

       Use case resumes from step 5.

+---
 **Use case: Edit persons information**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of persons.
-3. User requests to edit a specific person in the list
+3. User requests to edit a specific person in the list.
-4. AddressBook updates the person information
+4. AddressBook updates the person information.

     Use case ends.